SwedishSubmarine/dotfiles/README.md

 with `${theme.current.<color>}`.
 I will try to stick with these colors to make changing theme easier:
 * `accent` (main accent)
+    * For gruvbox I use light yellow and for catppuccin I use mauve.
 * `accent2` (secondary accent)
+    * For gruvbox I use dark yellow and for catppuccin I use pink.
 * `text1` (main text)
 * `text2` (secondary text, slightly darker)
 * `text3` (tertiary text, much darker)